nedbat/coveragepy/doc/excluding.rst

         [tool.coverage.report]
         exclude_also = [
-            # Exclude an except clause of a specific form:
+            # 1. Exclude an except clause of a specific form:
             "except ValueError:\\n\\s*assume\\(False\\)",
+            # 2. Comments to turn coverage on and off:
+            "no cover: start(?s:.)*?no cover: stop",
-            # A pragma comment that excludes an entire file:
+            # 3. A pragma comment that excludes an entire file:
             "(?s)\\A.*# pragma: exclude file.*\\Z",
             ]